viktorklang/blog/Futures-in-Scala-2.12-part-8.md

 Since performance is always important in the Standard Library, we changed to use `sun.misc.Unsafe` for the implementation of `scala.concurrent.Future` and be OK with it requiring us to have a base-class in Java with a static field to hold the memory address offset of the field.

 But!
-For 2.12.x we decided to take a «better» way, which eliminates the need for static fields and `sun.misc.Unsafe:
+For 2.12.x we decided to take a «better» way, which eliminates the need for static fields and `sun.misc.Unsafe`:

 We have now *completely replaced* the use of `sun.misc.Unsafe` for `DefaultPromise` (the internal implementation of the Scala Standard Library Promises) with *extending* [`AtomicReference`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/AtomicReference.html) internally, this means that there is no need for a base-class in Java and no need for ARFUs or `sun.misc.Unsafe`.